-- A child will be entitled to the extended hours from the block after their third birthday. - The foster carers or single foster carer must be engaging in paid employment other than that as a foster parent for the foster child to be eligible for the Extended hours. - Access to the extended hours has to be consistent with the child's care plan, placing the child at the centre of the process and decision making.
-The foster carer should apply to MKCC to ensure that accessing the additional hours is consistent with the child's care plan. - If all the above criteria cannot be met, the foster carer must apply for a validity code from HMRC and meet all the qualifying criteria in their own right. - Other than the code application process and reconfirmation process, all other provisions apply to children in foster care accessing the extended hours in the same way as they do to all other children.
+- A child will be entitled to the extended hours from the block after their 9 month birthday. - The foster carers or single foster carer must be engaging in paid employment other than that as a foster parent for the foster child to be eligible for the Extended hours or one partner is working outside their role as a foster carer and the other is on a certain form of family leave from work (including maternity, paternity, shared parental leave) or in receipt of certain forms of statutory pay in connection with sickness of parenting. - Access to the extended hours has to be consistent with the child's care plan, placing the child at the centre of the process and decision making.
+The foster carer should apply to MKCC to ensure that accessing the additional hours is consistent with the child's care plan. - If all the above criteria cannot be met, the foster carer must apply for a validity code from HMRC and meet all the qualifying criteria in their own right. - Other than the code application process and reconfirmation process, all other provisions apply to children in foster care accessing the extended hours in the same way as they do to all other children. - Foster carers who are unhappy about decisions made by MKCC should seek resolution through their social worker or through the MKCC complaints process.